How many students on a team?

 Must the Team Coach be a teacher?

 No. Team Coaches do not need to be teachers.
-Team Coaches usually are parent volunteers who work to help each team prepare for the Battles.
+Team Coaches usually are parent volunteers.

 Is there a cost for students to register?